Villarvattom: Narratives

 M.O.
 Joseph Nedumkantam recorded the legend that the last king of the dynasty, named Thomas, adopted a local prince Rama Varma who converted to Christianity, taking the name Immanuel, and married Thomas's daughter Mariam (also called Kripavathy).
 Immanuel's uncle was a ruler of Cochin and took offense to this union and eventually conquered Villarvattom.
 The Prince was either exiled or had to flee to Ceylon.
 Sorely grieved at this, Mariam died shortly alterwards.
 And with her death the ancient kingdom ceased to exist.
 C.V.
 Cherian records the founding of the dynasty by Thomas of Cana, and then repeats the legend of Immanuel, citing an inscription that dates the death of the last king by 1450 AD.

 Robert Eric Frykenberg suggests that Villarvattom survived until the appearance of the Portuguese explorers in 1498.
 P.A.S.
 Mohammed, George Vargheese, Joseph Cheeran, and Velayudhan Panickassery provide similar narratives.

 Knanaya traditions provide other narratives as well.
 They detail how the first King of Villarvattom was, Baliartes, called King of the Christians of St Thomas, who reigned in Malabar.
 They reference a certain Villarvatiom Pana which detailed how the Kingdom extended from the coastal islands of Chennamangalam, Maliankara and others to Udayamperoor.
 Originally the capital of the Kingdom was at Mahadeverpattanam in the island of Chennamangalam and later it was shifted to Udayamperoor.
 The Udayamperoor church, according to tradition, was built by the Raja of Villiarvation in A.D, 510.
 One of the inscriptions in the church mentions one Raja Mathulla (A. D. 900) and another speaks about one Raja Thoma.
 Traditions hold that Pope John XXIl addressed himself in 1330 to one of the successors of this Raja Thoma.
-Simillarly it is claimed that in 1439 Pope Eugenius IV sent envoys to one King Thomas with a letter which commenced as follows;
+Similarly it is claimed that in 1439 Pope Eugenius IV sent envoys to one King Thomas with a letter which commenced as follows;

 "To my most beloved son in Christ, Thomas, the lustrious Emperor of the Indians, health and apostolic benediction.
 There often has reached us a constant rumour that your serenity and all who are subjects of your kingdom are true Christians."

-It is widely belived that the sceptre of the Villiarvattom kings, a red rod tipped with silver having three small bells at the upper end, was presented by local Christians of Cochin to Vasco da Gama during his arrival to Kerala.
+It is widely believed that the sceptre of the Villiarvattom kings, a red rod tipped with silver having three small bells at the upper end, was presented by local Christians of Cochin to Vasco da Gama during his arrival to Kerala.